A5hi5hKujur/Competitive-Programming-MNNIT/Dynamic_Programming/general_approach.md

   - Decide The constants / variables.
   - Find a recursive solution with base case and everything.
   - Create the dp matrix of size dp[m+1][n+1]. where m and n are the variables driving the dynamic program.
-  - Initialize the matrix 0th row and 0th column, where all the cells in these row and column have the value of the "base-case".
+  - Initialize the matrix "0th row" and "0th column", where all the cells in these row and column have the value of the "base-case".
   - Populating the rest of the dp with the corresponding dp[i][j] values starting from i = 1 ; j = 1.
   - The code for the choice diagram remains the same where answer for a particular sub problem i,j would be stored in dp[i][j].
   - The answer for the "asked problem" of constraint 'm' and 'n', would be in block dp[m][n].